sopra-fs23-group-13/meme-it-client/README.md

 We would like to thank Mete Polat for his support and guidance during the development of this project.

 ## License
-Meme-It is licensed under the MIT License.
-You are free to use, modify, and distribute the code as per the terms of the license.
+Meme-It is licensed under the [Apache 2.0 License](https://github.com/sopra-fs23-group-13/meme-it-client/blob/main/LICENSE).
+A permissive license whose main conditions require preservation of copyright and license notices.
+Contributors provide an express grant of patent rights.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code